nonbili/purescript-ffi-best-practices/README.md

 ## Best practices

-Code examples are there, but documentation are incomplete yet.

 1. [Use arrow functions to curry manually](src/Practice/ArrowFunction)
 2. [No type class constraint in foreign import](src/Practice/NoTypeClass)
 3. [Use Json to interoperate](src/Practice/Json)